uio-bmi/immuneML/docs/source/galaxy/how_to_run_an_analysis_in_galaxy.rst

 How to run an analysis in Galaxy
 ================================

-To run an analysis in Galaxy, ImmuneML Wrapper tool should be used.
+To run an analysis in Galaxy, immuneML Wrapper tool should be used.
 This tool can run any analysis supported by immuneML.
 For the tool, it is necessary to provide a YAML specification file defining the analysis, and a list of input files (if any) or a list of Galaxy collections (if any).